Habana Tramline Causeway and Wharf Site: History

 The stone and gravel causeway near the end of Habana Wharf Road was built during 1882 with South Sea Islander (Melanesian) labour, to provide tramline access to a wharf on the bank of Constant Creek near to where it empties into the ocean about 14 km north-west of Mackay.
-The wharf was built in late 1882 or early 1883, to service the Habana sugar plantation, owned by Edward Maitland Long and William Robertson.
+The wharf was built in late 1882 or early 1883, to service the Habana sugar plantation, owned by Edward Maitland Long (1848-1905) and William Robertson.
+Long was a direct descendant of the early sugar planter Samuel Long (Jamaican politician).

 The history of the Mackay district is closely linked to the sugar industry.
 The City of Mackay is named for John Mackay, who entered the valley of the Pioneer River in 1860 and established a pastoral run there the following year.
 In 1862 a settlement was begun on the south bank of the river and by 1863 Mackay had been surveyed and the first lots of land sold.
 It was gazetted as a port of entry and a customs house was opened.
 The first sugar plantation was established near Mackay in 1865 and the first small sugar mill was opened in 1868.

 South Sea Islanders (referred to at the time as Kanakas) made a major contribution to Queensland's early sugar industry.
 Between 1863 and 1904, some fifty thousand Islanders were brought to Queensland as indentured labourers usually bound by a three-year contract.
 The Islanders provided cheap manual labour, but were also believed to be essential in a climate that was considered too harsh for white manual labourers.
 Most came from eighty islands in Melanesia, mainly those included in present day Vanuatu and the Solomon Islands.
 The method of recruitment remains a matter of debate, but it seems that at least some of the recruiting during the initial phase was by kidnapping and deception.

 Islanders made a vital contribution to the sugar industry, performing virtually all of the field work connected with the industry during its first phase of development.
 Only a minority stayed on; most returned to their islands at the conclusion of their contract period.

 The Pioneer Valley, one of Australia's largest sugar producing areas has always had the largest South Sea Islander population in Queensland.
 They began arriving in the Mackay district from 1867, and by 1875 there were about 1700 in the area, comprising 45 percent of the total population.
 Over two thousand Islanders still reside in the Mackay region.

 Although an 1875 outbreak of the crop disease, rust, caused some foreclosures and sales, by 1876 the Mackay district had 18 sugar mills and 5568 acre of land were under sugar cultivation.
 The sugar industry boomed in the early 1880s and Mackay prospered as a port and as a commercial and administrative centre, drawing business from nearby pastoral holdings and the sugar plantations being developed along the river.